Vonng/pigsty/docs/PARAM.md

   - pgvector_${pg_version}*
 ```

-Note: PostgreSQL 11 does not have corresponding EL9 citus and pgvector extensions for now.
+Note that citus 12 is only available for pg 14, 15.